gentoo/catalyst/livecd/files/README.txt

 		subsystem.
 Options should be encapsulated in quotes. doapm		This loads APM driver support.
-This requires you to also use acpi=off. dopcmcia	This loads support for PCMCIA and Cardbus hardware and also causes the pcmcia cardmgr to be started by the CD on boot.
+This requires you to also use acpi=off. dobladecenter	This adds some extra pauses into the boot process for the slow USB CDROM of the IBM BladeCenter. dopcmcia	This loads support for PCMCIA and Cardbus hardware and also causes the pcmcia cardmgr to be started by the CD on boot.
 		This is only required when booting from a PCMCIA/Cardbus device.